Lithgow railway station

-Lithgow railway station is a heritage-listed former station master's residence and railway station and now guest accommodation and railway station located on the Main Western line at Railway Parade, Lithgow, City of Lithgow, New South Wales, Australia.
+Lithgow railway station is a heritage-listed former station master's residence and railway station located on the Main Western line at Railway Parade, Lithgow, City of Lithgow, New South Wales, Australia.
 It was designed and built by New South Wales Government Railways and built from 1924 to 1925.
 It is also known as Lithgow Railway Station Group and Residence and Eskbank East.
 The property was added to the New South Wales State Heritage Register on 30 August 2013.
 The station has frequent NSW TrainLink services running to and from Sydney Central.